genius-systems/gameta/docs/docs/commands/0.1/commands.md

 ___
 **Note**

-The shell flag is required if the CLI command to be rendered is a piped CLI command, it will also be automatically added if multiple CLI commands are provided
+The shell flag is required if the CLI command to be rendered is a piped CLI command or if the `cd` command is used.
+It will also be automatically added if multiple CLI commands are provided.
 ___

 ## gameta cmd